olajoke/shiny101/README.md

 ### Getting Started

-To get started with the workshop, please complete the following steps:\
+To get started with the workshop, please complete the following steps:
-\
-Ensure your computer has R and RStudio installed.
-If not, install and download them from their respective official websites.\
+- Ensure your computer has R and RStudio installed.
+If not, install and download them from their respective official websites
-\
-Clone this repository to your local machine using the following command:
+- Clone this repository to your local machine using the following command:

 ```{bash}